jackbisceglia/InTurn/Backend/README.md

 small description (& maybe logo)

 ## Description
-Backend REST API created using SpringBoot.
+Backend REST API created using Spring Boot.

 ## Endpoints
 - /addUser: A POST request which takes in an email address as a string and stores it in the database.
 Returns "SUCCESS" or "ERROR" based on status of request.